emcien/predict-widget/README.md

 * Run `npm start`
 * Open `localhost:8080`

-To run in development:

-* Start the development server with `npm start`

 *Note* The development server does not hot reload, so you'll have to refresh manually.

 ## Production Deployment
 Simply upload all of the files in the `src` directory to a web host.
-It should simply work!
+It should just work!

 ## File Structure
 ```